ilyavy/lingualeo-book-reading-assistant/README.md

 ## Project's structure
 ```
+├── src
-├── src/main      # source-set of the appliaction
+    └── main      # source-set of the appliaction
-├── src/perf      # source-set of the performance benchmark
+    └── perf      # source-set of the performance benchmark
 ├── book-samples  # books samples
 ```